roguewatt/via-framework/README.md

 - a replacement for feature stores;
 - a replacement for forecasting methodology.

-It is a governance and auditing convention for production forecasting systems.
+VRI is the temporal governance and auditing convention centred on Valid Time, Reference Time, and Issue Time.

+The wider document describes how VRI interacts with adjacent production controls such as Cutoff, forecasting strategy, inference organisation, horizon coverage, and I/O schema.

 ---

-## References
+# References

 [1] **Databricks.** (n.d.).
 "Point-in-time feature joins." *Databricks Feature Store Documentation.*
 Accessed 2026-06-19.